Atomic Skills are the Prerequisite: When Reinforcement Learning Synthesizes Compositional Reasoning, and When It Only Amplifies: Why Atomic-First Works: Analyses

-\paragraph{Atomic capability learning requires less SFT data to prime RL generalization.} To verify which training paradigm constructs a better foundation for RL with limited data, we conduct a controlled comparison.
-We first reserve a fixed, large-scale subset ($\sim$90k) of \comp data exclusively for the RL stage.
-From the remaining data pool, \textit{i.e.,} same amount of (\para + \context) and \comp, we create subsets of increasing sizes (20\%, 40\%, 60\%, 80\%, 100\%) to obtain \sftatomic and \sftcomp.
-Crucially, to ensure a fair comparison, we control not just for the \textit{number of samples}, but also for \textit{information content}.
-We strictly enforce that the distribution of reasoning steps (hop counts) is the same across both training data, ensuring that the models are exposed to equivalent reasoning complexities.
-We then apply RL to all models using the same reserved \comp data.
+\textbf{Atomic learning requires less SFT data to prime RL generalization.} To compare sample efficiency, we reserve a fixed subset ($\sim$90k) of \comp data exclusively for the RL phase.
+For the SFT phase, we sweep a data budget (20\%--100\% of the remaining volume) to construct two strictly comparable datasets: \textbf{1): composite samples} (\sftcomp); \textbf{2) atomic samples} (\sftatomic).
+To ensure fairness, we control both the \textit{number of samples} and \textit{information content} (strictly matching the distribution of reasoning steps--hop counts across the two), ensuring that models face equivalent reasoning complexities.
+We then apply RL on the reserved set.
+Figure~\ref{fig:sample_eff_huge} shows that \sftatomic (red/orange) consistently outperforms \sftcomp (green/blue) across all SFT data scales.
+Even with a minimal SFT budget ($\sim$18k), \sftatomic is successfully ``primed'' for RL, whereas \sftcomp struggles.
+This confirms that atomic skills provide a highly efficient foundation for complex reasoning.

-Figure~\ref{fig:sample_eff_huge} presents the relative and absolute performance after RL on \comp test set comparing SFT and RL with the same amount of data.
-It shows that the model with sufficient atomic skills (\sftatomic, red/orange bars) consistently outperforms the composite model (\sftcomp, green/blue bars) in both relative gain (the top row) and absolute performance (the bottom row) across all data scales.
-Even with minimal SFT data ($\sim$18k), \sftatomic is successfully ``primed'' for significant RL gains, whereas the \sftcomp struggles to generalize.
-This suggests that training the model with sufficient atomic skills is a more data-efficient way to build the prerequisite representations for complex reasoning.